Russel88/CRISPRCasTyper/README.md

 <img src='img/plot2.png' align="left" height="350" />

-## RepeatType - How to <a name="repeattype"></a>
+## RepeatTyper - How to <a name="repeattype"></a>
-With an input of CRISPR repeats (one per line, in a simple textfile) RepeatType will predict the subtype, based on the kmer composition of the repeat
+With an input of CRISPR repeats (one per line, in a simple textfile) RepeatTyper will predict the subtype, based on the kmer composition of the repeat

 #### Activate environment
 ```sh